 Organic forms of magnesium

-Inorganic compounds of magnesium
+Inorganic magnesium compounds

 • sulphate